Can a Passenger Sue Both Drivers?

 Get a FREE Consultation

-Filing a Claim As a Passenger in a Car Accident
+Filing a Claim as a Passenger in a Car Accident

-When a car accident takes place, an investigation will occur in order to assign fault.
-Insurance companies will review the data and police report and come to a determination.
+When a car accident takes place, an investigation will occur in order to assign . companies will review the data and police report and come to a determination.
 Sometimes, it is a single driver who is found to be negligent and at fault; perhaps they were driving drunk or made a reckless decision.

-When Multiple Drivers are Involved
+When Multiple Drivers are Involved in a Collision

 Other times, two or more drivers involved can be found at fault in a car accident, if the investigation determines that they each played a role.
-As an injured passenger, you may be able to sue or file a claim against both drivers or one driver’s insurance company, depending on the circumstances.
+As an injured passenger, you may be able to sue or file a against both drivers or one driver’s insurance company, depending on the circumstances.

 For instance, in a two-car accident, there could be a case where Driver A is 60% responsible and Driver B is 40% responsible.
 Depending on the state, this may mean that Driver A pays out 60% of your medical bills and compensation, while Driver B pays out the remaining 40% of compensation.
 Again, this can change depending on what state your car was in at the time of the vehicle accident.